What's important to know about item sets in ESO?

 or Magicka Regeneration

 Durability is something that we find on armor, but not on jewelry.
 For every amount of experience we receive, the item will lose durability.
 The same applies to dying.
-Traits, enchantments and set bonuses will no longer work and you will have to repair it.
+Traits, enchantments and set bonuses on ESO sets will no longer work and you will have to repair it to restore the power.

 On weapons it’s called a Charge.
 They can not lose durability, but the enchantment’s charge will run out.
 You need a Soul Gem in order to fill it back up (right click on the weapon and choose charge).